-Goal One:

-College leadership and administrative offices will support diversity and inclusive excellence through the strategic planning process including the development, implementation, and assessment of annual action steps aligned to the themes and goals of the diversity strategic plan.
+- Goal One: College leadership and administrative offices will support diversity and inclusive excellence through the strategic planning process including the development, implementation, and assessment of annual action steps aligned to the themes and goals of the diversity strategic plan. - Goal Two: College leadership will establish community partnerships in the region that intentionally support and advance the diversity and inclusive excellence goals of the College.